ttn-zh/ic880a-gateway/README.md

         $ sudo visudo
 add the line `ttn ALL=(ALL) NOPASSWD: ALL`

+:warning: Beware this allows a connected console with the ttn user to issue any commands on your system, without any password control.
+This step is completely optionnal and remains your decision.

 - Logout and login as `ttn` and remove the default `pi` user

         $ sudo userdel -rf pi